 Travelling while pregnant throws up (pardon the pun) some additional health and airline regulation issues that you need to consider before arranging to fly or travel overseas.

-Every airline will have their own rules around the latest date you can fly before your due date.
+Every airline will have its own rules around the latest date you can fly before your due date.
 The standard cut off limit for flying without a doctor’s letter is normally between 28 and 32 weeks – however, you should always check with the individual airline before travelling.
 Bear in mind multiples pregnancies will have an earlier cut-off date.

 Regardless of the airlines cut off, I have always gone to the effort of getting a doctor’s letter as soon as my bump is obvious in case I am challenged.
 I have only had this occur on one occasion when I was right on 28 weeks.
 (A doctor’s letter should simply state how far along you are, that it’s a healthy pregnancy, number of babies due, estimated due date and that there is no known reason not to travel).